wbamberg/idl-reference/docs/nsISiteSecurityService.md

 and visible from private and non-private contexts.
 These pins replace
 any already set by this mechanism or those built-in to Gecko.

-@param aHost the hostname (punycode) that pins will apply to
-@param aIncludeSubdomains whether these pins also apply to subdomains
-@param aMaxAge lifetime (in seconds) of this pin set
-@param aPinCount number of keys being pinnned
-@param aSha256Pins array of hashed key fingerprints (SHA-256, base64)

 #### Parameters ####